liam31245946/RealEstate-Full-Stack-Project/README.md

 ### 👤 Registered Users
 - ✅ Create an account and sign in
 - ⭐ Favorite properties to save for later
-- 💬 Send messages to agents about listings

 ### 🏡 Agents
 - ➕ Add, update, or delete property listings
 - 👁️ View which users have favorited their properties
-- 📩 Respond to messages from registered users

 ### 🔒 Admin
 - ✔️ Approve or reject property listings submitted by agents